oxequa/realize/README.md

     --no-run                -> Disables the run
-    --no-fmt                -> Disables the fmt (go fmt) --no-server             -> Disables the web panel (port :5000) --open                  -> Open the web panel in a new browser window
+    --no-fmt                -> Disables the fmt (go fmt) --no-server             -> Disables the web panel (port :5000) --no-config             -> Doesn't create any configuration files --open                  -> Open the web panel in a new browser window
     ```
-    And addittional arguments as the "add" command.
+    And additional arguments as the "add" command.

     ```
     $ realize run --no-run yourParams --yourFlags // correct